How India is drumming up global support amidst the stand off with China

 "This was a hard blow against the soldiers, their families, and the nation.
 In these difficult circumstances, I wish to express my steadfast and friendly support, along with that of the French armed forces," French defence minister, Florence Parley had written in a letter to Defence Minister Rajnath Singh.

 Violence is in no one's interest, the UK had said in reference to the India-China stand off.

-US Prime Minister Boris Johnson, on Wednesday had said that China had committed a serious breach of the agreement under which Hong Kong was handed over to the Chinese authorities.
+UK Prime Minister Boris Johnson, on Wednesday had said that China had committed a serious breach of the agreement under which Hong Kong was handed over to the Chinese authorities.
 We encourage India and China to engage in dialogue on issues relating to the border, he had also said.

 Australian Prime Minister, Scott Morrison said tensions overt territorial claims are rising across the Indo-Pacific region, as we have seen recently on the disputed border between India and China, and the South China Sea, and the East China Sea, he had also said.